 In 1594, Serbs supported Habsburg Monarchy in what is commonly known as the "Thirteen years' war" (1593-1606) against the Ottoman Turks.
 To punish them, Grand Vizier Sinan Pasha burned St. Sava's remains (brought from the monastery of Mileševa in southern Serbia to Vračar plateau in Belgrade, or to Tašmajdan Park as it is disputed by some historians) on April 27, 1594.
-He thought that this action would finally brake people's spirit, and force them to accept their doom.
+He thought that this action would finally break people's spirit, and force them to accept their doom.
 He was wrong.
 Serbs were determined more than ever to regain their freedom.
 After two turbulent centuries of uprisings, great migrations, and sufferings, finally in the 19th century Serbia was independent once again.

 In loving memory of St. Sava, exactly 300 years after his remains were burned in Belgrade, in 1894, the initiative of building a grand cathedral on the spot of the incineration appeared.
 After more than 10 years of planning, everything was set.
-But the political situation in Serbia around that time was very unstable.
+However, the political situation in Serbia around that time was very unstable.
 The conflict with Austro-Hungarian empire was growing, then came the First and Second Balkan Wars, and in the end the Great War (World War I).
 In 1926 the plans for building the St. Sava's church were renewed, and in 1935 the small church was built in just 7 days.
 In 1936 the foundations for the grand church were set, and by the 1941 and beginning of the World War II, the walls about 10 meters high were constructed.

 The architectural design of the church is comparable only to the Haghia Sophia in Istanbul and Alexander Nevsky Cathedral in Sofia, Bulgaria.
 Cathedral ("Temple", as the Serbs call it) of Saint Sava is one of the 5 largest orthodox churches in the world, and the largest one in the Balkans (South-Eastern Europe).
 The basis of the church is 91x81 meters and it is about 70 meters high.
 It is the symbol of Serbian essence, pride, tradition, and freedom.